html5hacks/html5hacks/source/_posts/2013-05-13-rich-input-data-from-w3c-pointer-events.markdown

         });
 {% endcodeblock %}

-2. Pressure:  Much of the data provided from a pen type pointer event is actually data provided from the pen to the screen.
+2.Pressure:  Much of the data provided from a pen type pointer event is actually data provided from the pen to the screen.
 Another one of those is pressure.
 This is a value that reports how hard a pen is being pressed against the screen.
 The value is reported as a number between x and x.
 The value is accessed as below:

 {% codeblock More poiner.js %}
 document.getElementById('myElement').addEventListener('pointerup', function(e){